-Working remote sounds glamorous, but it takes more work and discipline than teams may realize.
+Working remotely sounds glamorous, but it takes more work and discipline than teams may realize.

 The Remote Company Checklist

 An onboarding process doesn’t need to include fancy branded packets and swag; it simply needs to outline company expectations and policies, highlight appropriate company and third-party contacts, provide access to internal communication tools, and explain equipment and peripherals that will/will not be provided.
 When people start at a remote company, they may not have the opportunity to meet everyone right away and understand the context of their roles in the company.